EchoLeague/Echo-League-Rules/TIEBREAKERS AND SEEDING.md

 ## Use Cases:

-To be used to rank teams between groups for playoff seeding, and assign round-of-16 byes as necessary
+To be used to rank teams between groups for playoff seeding, and assign round-of-16 byes as necessary.
+Seeding is determined by the following critera, in descending priority.

 ## Criteria One: